Exploring Morocco – المغرب

 V O L U B I L I S

 I explored the Ancient Roman city of Volubilis in Morocco.
 Volubilis dates back to 40 BC and was once home to more than 20,000 residents.
-This site has not been excavated by archeologists yet, so there are lots of mosaic tiles and pieces of ancient pottery just laying around.
-What a fun city to explore.
+This site has not been fully excavated by archeologists yet, so there are lots of mosaic tiles and pieces of ancient pottery just lying around.
+What a fun city to explore!

 S A H A R A D E S E R T

-Trekking the Sahara Desert.
-Self given birthday gift.
-My cell phone was going off in the middle of the Sahara with everyone wishing me Happy Birthday.
+Trekking the Sahara Desert, a self-given birthday gift.
+My cell phone was going off in the middle of the Sahara with everyone wishing me a happy birthday.
 Ding…Ding…Ding.
 With a smile on my face, we rode on in search of our camp.

-Below photo: Sunrise on the Sahara, April 12th with the magical golden sand.
-I bottled some of the sand and brought some home…memories like the shells from Indonesia, Singapore, Dar., Zanzibar and Madagascar.
+Below photo: Sunrise on the Sahara, April 12th, with the magical golden sand.
+I bottled some of the sand and brought some home, along with the shells from Indonesia, Singapore, Dar., Zanzibar, and Madagascar.

-Spent the night in a camp and celebrated my 50th with fellow explorers.
-Jonathan Bulezuik got tanked on a bottle of gyn and stayed up all night playing drums with the locals while talking to them about hot political topics.
-The video below was shot just after dinner in the center of out tent camp.
+I spent the night in a camp and celebrated my 50th with fellow explorers.
+Jonathan Bulezuik got tanked on a bottle of gin and stayed up all night playing drums with the locals while talking to them about hot political topics.
+The video below was shot just after dinner in the center of our tent camp.

 K A S B A H A M R I D I L